How visits and sessions work

 In GoodMetrics, a visit (or session) represents a single browsing experience on your site.
-Here’s how we handle visits and activity:
+Here’s how sessions, realtime activity, and reporting work together.

 When a session ends